Terahertz

 It’s also worth noting that some of the arguments against the HST (that it will slow spending) were the same as those against the Carbon Tax, and I’ll agree that they’re likely alarmist arguments.
 But I still oppose the HST since it fails to do anything for the people of BC and Ontario.
 Since tax cuts are just being straight shifted to large businesses, and is costing every Canadian $200 ($6 billion in handouts from Ottawa) before the tax is even in place.
 Further, the tax comes with a load of strings, limiting the ability of BC and Ontario to exempt products from the tax in the future.
 While harmonization may make sense, using it as a method of tax structure shifting is wrong.

-3 Responses to “Remember when the Carbon Tax ruined BC?”
+3 thoughts on “Remember when the Carbon Tax ruined BC?”

 For example, on the surface it seems like a great idea to say “we’re going to put a carbon tax on fuel to penalize people who drive vehicles rather than use transit, then invest some of that money into improving transit.”
 It’s really great if you live in the lower mainland, Victoria, Prince George or Kelowna, where you can actually take transit, but it’s not so good for people in the rest of the province, who have no choice but to have a vehicle.